jacintogomez/Next-Word-Prediction/README.md

 The input data is "Metamorphosis" by Franz Kafka, making the predicted sentences bias toward common sentences/phrases found in the text

-example: input text "he will take"
+Example: input text "he will take"
 Primary suggestion: "he will take sides"
 Secondary suggestoin: "he will take sides against" Tertiary suggestion: "he will take sides against the"